-Effective Practices for Incorporating Creativity Additional Guidelines Internet Links and Digital Tools Provide sentence starters for students to use when disagreeing with their peers: "I hear what you are saying, but I wonder if you have looked at it this way" "I'm not sure that would work here and this is why" "I understand how you are seeing this, but have you considered this different perspective" Model brainstorming for students and have that be a regular practice in the classroom for generating solutions to problems.
+Effective Practices for Incorporating Creativity Additional Guidelines Internet Links and Digital Tools the bigger project.
+Provide sentence starters for students to use when disagreeing with their peers: "I hear what you are saying, but I wonder if you have looked at it this way" "I'm not sure that would work here and this is why" "I'm not sure that would work here and this is why" "I understand how you are seeing this, but have you considered this different perspective" Model brainstorming for students and have that be a regular practice in the classroom for generating solutions to problems.
 Model reflection for students and allow students time to ponder and play with their ideas.
 Challenge students to talk or write about their experiences in trying to find a creative solution to a problem.
 Expertise for students is based partly on their experience, but it is bolstered by their research.
 They need to become emerging experts on their problem before they can find a creative solution.
 This requires some time spent on developing guided and effective research skills.
-For example, provide guidance on Finding Reliable Sources Video (Elementary) Finding Reliable Sources Using Google Video Lecture (Part 1) Finding Reliable Sources Using Google Video Lecture (Part 2) Summarizing Strategies Comprehension and Summarizing Strategies
+For example, provide guidance about How to find credible sources, How to find credible sources, How to cite sources that have been used.
+Motivation for students can be tricky.
+Students tend to produce better work when they care about what they are doing intrinsically.
+Allowing students some autonomy in the form of choosing topics to study that they care about increases their motivation.
+In addition, allowing students to determine how they creatively approach those topics can also increase their motivation.
+Sources Using Google Video Lecture (Part 1) for secondary students Finding Reliable Sources Using Google Video Lecture (Part 2) for secondary students Summarizing Strategies from Reading Rockets Summarizing Strategies from West Virginia Department of Education Skills Practice: Summarizing an Article from the NY Times